MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/performance-insights-categories.md

 #### How to improve

-If you have users on old browsers such as Internet Explorer, switch to a modern Chromium based browser.
+If you have users on old browsers such as Internet Explorer, switch to a modern Chromium-based browser.
 We recommend that users run a modern browser, such as [Microsoft Edge](https://www.microsoft.com/edge?form=MY01BL&OCID=MY01BL&r=1) or Google Chrome.

 > [!NOTE]
 > Some legacy applications leveraging NPAPI will only work on Internet Explorer.